How to become a press officer: Jessica's story

 Know that you are capable.
 You can find your niche and something that people appreciate you for.
 Make it the best job you’ve done and enjoy it.

-What to expect if you want to be a press officer
+What to expect if you want to become a press officer

 - Entry requirements: Usually a foundation degree, higher national diploma (HND) or degree is required.
 Experienced gained from an internship or relevant voluntary work will help get onto courses.
 You could also get into this job through an apprenticeship - you could move into PR if you've experience in areas like journalism, advertising, marketing or fundraising.
 Another option is to start as an administrator, publicity assistant or information officer and work your way up.